SmartlyDressedGames/Unturned-Docs/items/trap-asset.rst

 **Player_Damage** *float*: Damage dealt to players caught within the area-of-effect explosion.

 **Range2** *float*: In meters, the radius of the damaging, area-of-effect explosion.

+**Requires_Power** *bool*: Whether or not the trap requires power from a generator.
+Defaults to ``false``.
+Optionally, a "Powered" GameObject can be included in Unity.
+This GameObject is activated when powered, and deactivated when not powered.

 **Resource_Damage** *float*: Damage dealt to resources caught within the area-of-effect explosion.